skergoat/Forteroche/README.md

     pswd : invite123A@

-Please do not change or save any change into the admin
+Please do not change any content or save any change into the admin